Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 One sure sign that the holidays are fast approaching is the appearance of Christmas cactus for sale in stores and nurseries.

 They may not look like cacti, but Christmas cactus are, in fact, members of the cactus family.
 They come in two varieties.
 Schlumbergera X buckleyi is the familiar Christmas cactus that blooms in December.
 S. truncata, which has larger leaves that resemble crab claws, blooms in November and is known as the Thanksgiving cactus.
 I have a Thanksgiving cactus that blooms from November through January.
 One year it bloomed from Thanksgiving to Valentine’s Day!

-They may be members of the cactus family, but their natural environment resembles that of orchids.
+They may be members of the cactus family, but Christmas cactus natural environment resembles that of orchids.
 They grow in the leaf litter that accumulates in the crooks of trees.
 Obviously we don’t have trees growing in our homes so we grow them in potting soil that contains a lot of peat moss which acts like leaf litter and encourages good drainage.
 Like cacti, they prefer more dry conditions so they should be watered sparingly.
 Unlike their desert cousins, they prefer a higher humidity.
 Our homes are very dry.
 You can create humidity by placing a glass of water next to your Christmas cactus or by placing the pot in a humidity tray which is a tray with gravel and water.
 The bottom of the pot should never touch the water, just the gravel.
 I grow both of my plants in my kitchen which is more humid than the rest of my house.
 Another good place would be a bathroom as long as there is enough light.

 For most of the year, both the Christmas cactus and the Thanksgiving cactus likes warm temperatures, 70°F - 80°F. You can even bring them outside during the summer.
 Don’t place them in direct sunlight, however.
 They prefer diffuse light indoors and shade outdoors.
 During the growing season (April through September), you can use a 10-10-10 fertilizer once a month.